Frequently Asked Questions

 we're Here to Help

-We’ve compiled the most commonly asked questions to help with your enquiries about the 2021 Australian Celtic Fringe Festival.
+We’ve compiled the most commonly asked questions to help with your enquiries about the Australian Celtic Festival.

 Remember – we’re here to help, if you can’t find the answer you’re looking for simply contact us!